verbose/verb-generate-readme/readme.md

 The following layouts are available:

 * `default`: a layout with installation, tests, author, usage, related list, contributing and license sections.
-* `global`: same as default, but with global npm installation instructions (verb-readme-generator uses this layout)
+* `global`: same as default, but with global npm installation instructions (verb-generate-readme uses this layout)
 * `empty`: noop layout. no content is applied, but all layout-related middleware stages will still run.

 Layouts can be defined on a template-by-template basic, and even for includes.
 If you need more granularity just add a `verbfile.js` with your custom code.